lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 ## Meritocrats and Proceduralists

-When you’re trying to identify your company to make the Staff transition to, there are a number of company values to consider in your decision.
+When you’re trying to identify a company to make the Staff transition to, there are a number of company values to consider in your decision.
 One that’s particularly important is understanding if the company’s leadership fundamentally subscribes to an exception-heavy “meritocratic” view of the world or a consistency-heavy “proceduralist” view.
 Few companies exist exclusively at one end of this continuum, but most slant heavily in one direction.

 Of course, folks won’t describe themselves in these terms.
 The first style would have called themselves a meritocracy a few years ago.
 Now that the term has fallen out of favor, they’d avoid it, but their core beliefs remain intact.
 This style is particularly common in Silicon Valley, is heavily exception driven, and consolidates its efforts feting a small cadre of treasured individuals.
 Generally, in these companies, you’re going to be very successful if you pattern match with whatever they believe high potential looks like.
 You’re likely in for a rough ride if you don’t.